hodograph/owe-cho/README.md

 1. Add a unique key and enter `/email`, then click OK

+1. Select New Container again, choose Use existing and select syncowe

+1. Under Contianer id type in `Transactions`

+1. Under Partition key type in `/id`, then click OK

+1. Select New Container again, choose Use existing and select syncowe

+1. Under Contianer id type in `Reimbursements`

+1. Under Partition key type in `/id`, then click OK

+1. Select New Container again, choose Use existing and select syncowe

+1. Under Contianer id type in `NotificationSubscriptions`

+1. Under Partition key type in `/id`, then click OK

 ### Connecting to local database

 1. In the **Api** folder, create a `local.settings.json`.